Citizen’s Planning Institute

 Zoning Committee members cannot miss more than three (3) meetings per year.

 There shall be a Chair (or Co-Chairs) of the Committee, nominated and determined by the Committee.

 The Committee members shall serve staggered, two year terms.

 There is no limit as to the number of terms one can serve.

-No Board member should be on the Committee.
+At least one Board member should be on the Committee.